techspence/techspence.github.io/_securityawareness/2020-02-20-How-to-Check-a-Sketchy-Link-Without-Clicking-it.md

         _<sub>Note, these domains may or may not be valid at the time of you reading this</sub>_

 - Links that contain random numbers and/or letters.
 These are pretty obvious.
-Not all are malicious, however, anytime I see a url like this I immediatly get suspicious.
+Not all are malicious, however, anytime I see a url like this I immediately get suspicious.
 It's not a trustworthy link in my opinion and should be investigated further.

     - Examples:
         - eqbqcguiwcymao[.]info